pixelsdb/pixels/pixels-hive/README.md

 Pixels Serde is tested on Hive 2.1 and 2.3.
 Other hive version which is compatible with the SerDe API in Hive 2.3 should also work fine with Pixels SerDe.

+Currently, Pixels Hive SerDe only supports HDFS as the underlying storage.

 ## Usage
 ./bin/hive